-Our hike to Lake Bensis (fondly called as Pingganon Lake) began with curiosity.
-What’s in there?
-What’s on top of that mountain?
-What awaits for us on the other side?
-Had it not been for curiosity, many discoveries and explorations wouldn’t have come to fruition.
+What’s with Lake Bensis?
+Why keep it a secret?
+What awaits for us on the other side of that mountain range?
+For had it not been for curiosity, many discoveries and explorations wouldn’t have come to fruition.
 And without curious minds who ask questions and defy odds, we would have to continue believing the truths that have been long deceiving us.

-Using Google Map, search engine, and the power of “asking”, we learned that Lake Bensis is located on one of the mountainous barangays near the city.
+Using Google Map, search engine, and the incredible power of “asking”, we learned that Lake Bensis is located on one of the mountainous barangays near Cebu City.
 Upon further inquiry, we learned that habal-habal drivers can bring guests to the said lake for a minimum fee of P500/head.
-Finding it way too much, the group decided to take the cheapest means of going there: hiking.
+Finding it way too costly, the group decided to take the cheapest means of going there: hiking.

 I was in Manila at that time when Epifanio and Sir Mark went to locate Lake Bensis.
 With their limited knowledge on its location and the help of some locals, they were able to successfully navigate their way to the lake.
 They even learned other hacks (and shortcuts) in reaching the place.
-After consistent pleading, they then agreed to guide us two weeks after.
+And after consistently pleading, they then agreed to guide us two weeks after.

-We agreed to meet at 4:30 in the morning and commence the hike by five.
-Together with us this time were Debby, Carlo, Jet, and our leads Epifanio and Sir Mark.
-It was really a sacrifice to wake up too early but given the open trails that we had to ascend, we have to start early or else, the sun would be too happy to grill us.
-From the infamous Spartan Trail, we resumed the hike to Bocaue Peak down to Barangay Bonbon then up to Sitio Bitlang.
+For our dayhike, we agreed to meet at 4:30 in the morning and commence with the hike by five.
+Along with us were Debby, Carlo, and Jet who came from different parts of Cebu and woke up early just to join the hike.
+Given that we’re starting at notorious open-uphill trail of Spartan Trail, we really had to be begin, or else the scorching heat of the sun would be too happy to grill us.
+Upon arriving at Bagsakan, we took a short break and then resumed with the hike to Bocaue Peak down to Barangay Bonbon then up to Sitio Bitlang.